Most pages in a site section should have Site-section navigation set to display.

 Menus are can only be created by Admins for now.

-The site section navigation menu is automatically created when adding a new site in the taxonomy section: Structure > Taxonomy > Sites.
+The site section navigation menu and the site section footer are automatically created when adding a new site in the taxonomy section: Structure > Taxonomy > Sites.

 Editing a site section menu